netboxlabs/netbox-proxmox-automation/README.md

 ## Usage

 `netbox-proxmox-automation` currently implements two automation use cases:
-1. NetBox webhooks and event rules will use AWX (Tower, AAP) to induce Proxmox automation
+1. NetBox webhooks and event rules will use AWX or Tower/AAP to induce Proxmox automation
 2. NetBox webhooks and event rules will use a Flask application to induce Proxmox automation

 ## What this implementation *is*